 If you don’t at least tear up reading this book, you have no soul.
 But if you don’t start getting concerned about the repetitiveness on stories of poverty no matter how gripping, you have no clue.
-I mean, if you want to run for president, where is your foreign policy, your policy on NAFTA? etc. And so we have to ask a critical question which is whether Elizabeth Warren being political in her storytelling?
+I mean, if you want to run for president, where is your foreign policy, your policy on NAFTA? etc. And so we have to ask a critical question which is whether Elizabeth Warren is being too-one-note in her storytelling?
 Of course, she’s running in 2020.
 Does this book detail policy objectives?
 Heck no!
 Watching Warren grilling a Wells Fargo CEO or a captain of industry, is cathartic and entertaining but perhaps a little bit over dramatic.
 Just a bit.
 This book is an extension of those Senate hearing that show-case Warren’s demonization of the big bad corporate bureaucracy, and the complacency of the upper middle class when it comes to how (some) companies* create value.

 Bill Gates Joke and How Averages Are Deceiving

 Warren has a very hilarious quote: What happens when Bill Gates walks into Moe’s tavern?
 Congrats, on average, the patrons of that bar just got 51 billion dollars richer!
 The truth about averages is they are misleading and can potentially mislead in negative ways that aren’t anticipated.
 You can say that on average American standard of living is getting better but real wages have been static.
 The truth is that many people aren’t getting the benefits according to the data Warren is looking at from 2015 backwards.
 Warren’s point is that people are hurting a lot more then is measurable in anecdotal stories.
-It does sometimes sound like envy actually but it’s cool.
+It does sometimes sound like envy actually but that’s tolerable.
 What Warren is missing is the perspective of business and value creation.
 Like the guy who invented the latest product, she would likely say why can’t he share most of his wealth with his employees…the truth is that most of the wealth of a new widget go to the customer through it’s usage.
 Founders usually only get 1 or 2% of the wealth created from the idea they create.
 You could say, yes, well that was not created in a bubble, yes, but that entrepreneur did create and then capture that value….without him or her, there is no value…See…it’s complicated.